Fawad Chaudhry: Electoral success

 In June 2018, he was allocated PTI ticket to contest the 2018 Pakistani general election from Constituency NA-67 (Jhelum-II).
 An election tribunal rejected the nomination papers of Chaudhry after a petition was filed claiming Fawad had not paid agriculture tax.
 The Lahore High Court allowed Chaudhry to contest the election after he filed an appeal in high court against the election tribunal's decision.

 He was elected to the National Assembly as a candidate of PTI from Constituency NA-67 (Jhelum-II) in 2018 general election.
 He received 93,102 votes and defeated Nawabzada Raja Matloob Mehdi, a candidate of Pakistan Muslim League (N) (PML-N).
 In the same election, he was also elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-27 (Jhelum-III).
 He received 67,003 votes and defeated Nasir Mehmood, a candidate of PML-N. Following his successful election, he expressed interest to become the Chief Ministers of Punjab in a TV talk show.

-Ministerial positions
+Ministerial career

 On 18 August 2018, Imran Khan formally announced his federal cabinet structure and Chaudhry was named as Minister for Information and Broadcasting.
 On 20 August 2018, he was appointed Federal Minister for Information and Broadcasting in the federal cabinet of Prime Minister Imran Khan.

 In April 2019, Prime Minister Imran Khan announced a major reshuffle of the federal cabinet and Chaudhry was removed as Federal Minister for Information and Broadcasting.
 He was subsequently appointed Federal Minister for Science and Technology.

+In May 2019, as Minister for Science and Technology, Chaudhry launched Pakistan's first official moon-sighting website and issued a five-year lunar calendar based on scientific readings of the moon’s movement in a bid to end Pakistan's yearly moon-sighting controversy.
+During another controversy Fawad Chaudhry slapped Bol News anchor Mubashir Luqman.

+In October 2020, Chaudhary said that Pakistan was responsible for the 2019 Pulwama attack, commenting that “Humne Hindustan Ko Ghus Ke Maara (We hit India in their home).
+Our success in Pulwama, is a success of this nation under the leadership of Imran Khan.”